NON-QM Mortgage Rates And Terms Versus Traditional Rates

 Refinancing NON-QM Loans To FHA Or Conventional Loans

-Homeowners with non-qm loans can think about refinancing current NON-QM Mortgage to FHA or Conventional loan to see if they can get a lower interest rate.
+Homeowners with non-QM loans can think about refinancing current NON-QM Mortgage to FHA or Conventional loans to see if they can get a lower interest rate.

 - Borrowers can also think of refinancing their FHA to Conventional Loans to eliminate the high cost of FHA’s annual mortgage insurance premium

 - FHA annual mortgage insurance premium is 0.85% of the mortgage balance